FEATURE-Desperate border crossings, as Venezuela runs short of HIV drugs

 Diaz is one of more than a million Venezuelans to arrive in Colombia over the past 18 months, driven from their country by economic collapse, growing poverty and severe shortages of food and medicine.

-“The doctors would say, ‘Nothing this month, try next month,’” recalled Diaz, who received free medication for 12 years as part of Venezuela’s once-lauded national HIV/AIDS-treatment programme.
+“The doctors would say, ‘Nothing this month, try next month,’” recalled Diaz, who received free medication for 12 years as part of Venezuela’s once-lauded national HIV/AIDS-treatment program.

 “Doctors told me to take vitamins and eat lentils while waiting for the drugs.
 While you wait, you’re waiting to go to the cemetery,” said Diaz, who is a hairdresser in the daytime and a sex worker at night.